 That's three tokens in total.
-The baron agrees but requires payment in land from his neighbor in return for committing his army to his rival's defense.
+The baron agrees but requires payment in land from his neighbor in return for sending part of his army to his rival's defense.

-SOCIAL CONFLICT RESULTS

-TOKENS RESULTS

-- Pleas are denied and negotiations fail.
+SOCIAL CONFLICT RESULTS TOKENS RESULTS 0 Pleas are denied and negotiations fail.
 Discussions may reopen if new information is presented or favors are performed.
-In a trial, the defendant is acquitted. - The target isn't truly convinced, but provides the minimum amount of support possible.
-In a trial, the defendant receives the minimum penalty. - The arbiter is reasonably convinced or willing to help.
-He grants the aid requested, more or less, but only under certain conditions or in exchange for payment, tasks, favors, etc. The prosecution is successful with typical sentencing in a trial. - 6+ The target is eager to help or agree.
+In a trial, the defendant is acquitted.
+1-3 The target isn't truly convinced, but provides the minimum amount of support possible.
+I a trial, the defendant receives the minimum penalty.
+4-5 The arbiter is reasonably convinced or willing to help.
+He grants the aid requested, more or less, but only under certain conditions or in exchange for payment, tasks, favors, etc. The prosecution is successful with typical sentencing in a trial.
+6+ The target is eager to help or agree.
 He gives more than expected in a negotiation or provides more support than requested.
 A defendant is convicted with the maximum penalty.